mwambajoakim/alx-low_level_programming/README.md

 ## 0x02-functions_nested_loops
 This project explores the wild west of C ehich includes the use of functions and nested loops to make programs easy to write and debug.

+## 0x03-debugging
+This projects is about discovering errors in code manually commonly known as debugging.
+Of course it follows that the errors are called bugs.